 An employer is allowed, but not required, to collect contributions from its employees to offset the cost of providing disability and Paid Family Leave benefits.
 These contributions are separate and distinct from one another and may be funded by employees through payroll deductions.

-An employee's contribution is computed at the rate of one-half of one percent of his/her wages, but no more than sixty cents a week.
+An employee's contribution is computed at the rate of one-half of one percent of their wages, but no more than sixty cents a week.

-WCL Section 218 of the DBL specifically states that any agreement by an employee to waive his/her right to disability benefits shall be void.
+WCL Section 218 of the DBL specifically states that any agreement by an employee to waive their right to disability benefits shall be void.

 However, any employee who is receiving or is entitled to receive old age insurance benefits under title two of the social security act, shall be exempt upon filing Form DB130 with the employer and the chair.